RakhithJK/dbeaver-dbeaver-wiki/Create-Connection.md

    NOTE: The list of database drivers diaplays the number of exising connections next to each driver.
 No number is displayed if there are no connections.

-If you prefer the classis list view of the available drivers, use the **Classic** button.
+If you prefer the classic list view of the available drivers, use the **Classic** button.

 ![](images/ug/Wizard-select-connection_view.png)